Rapid Mass segregation in small stellar clusters: Introduction

-Another dynamical mechanism, not deeply investigated yet (even if already highlighted by \cite{aarseth1988}, \cite{mcmillan2012}) and that might play an important role in segregating masses, is the initial rapid fragmentation of a stellar systems whose stars are initially distributed homogeneously with very small initial velocities. \cite{mcmillan2007} and \cite{mcmillan2012} stressed that several sub-systems form during the collapse phase; in particular, they show, just before the bounce of the system, a certain degree of mass segregation which is preserved after the sequent collapse and rebound.
-It is important to stress that this kind of segregation occurs before the formation of the short-living core described in \cite{allison2009}.
+In this context, a dynamical mechanism, not deeply investigated yet (even if already highlighted by \citet{aarseth1988}, \citet{mcmillan2015}) and that might play an important role in segregating masses, is the initial rapid fragmentation of a stellar systems whose stars are initially distributed homogeneously with very small initial velocities. \citet{mcmillan2007} and \citet{mcmillan2015} stressed that several sub-systems form during the collapse phase; in particular, they show, just before the bounce of the system, a certain degree of mass segregation which is preserved after the sequent collapse and rebound.
+It is important to stress that this kind of segregation occurs before the formation of the short-living core described in \citet{allison2009}.

-In this context, we are forced to conclude that the theoretical scenario is still unclear and deserves investigation.
-Moreover, the real situation is made even more complicated by the presence of a certain number of primordial binaries and/or of black holes, and/or of a background gas (not considered in $N$-body simulations, so far).
-In particular, in this paper we study the effects of the violent collapse of an $N$-body self-gravitating system starting from initial conditions corresponding to a virial ratio $0\leq Q \leq 1$ with stars uniformly distributed in space.
-We also check the role played by the presence of both a residual gas after star formation and of a stellar mass black hole on mass segregation and on the stars' velocity dispersion.
+Given all this, we are forced to conclude that the theoretical scenario is still unclear and deserves investigation.
+Moreover, the real situation is made even more complicated by the presence of a certain number of primordial binaries and/or of black holes, and/or of a background gas.
+The effect of an external gas has been actually considered in this paper but just in a simplified scheme of an external, analytic time varying potential, starting from pioneering work by \citet{hil80} followed by simulations of $N-$ body evolutions in an an expanding potential in a more or less complicated environment \citet{lad84,gey01,ban15}.
+So far, no fully, self-consistent $N-$ body + hydrodynamics simulations have been done to examine this phase.